SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 - active triggers, which ask for the process.
 	- instructions like pressing a button ~~ or fastening a screw . ==A macroscopic human action will trigger a physical process, visible or microscopic.==~~
 - passive triggers, which promote the process.
-	- In general, natural factors including temperatures, moisture, pressure and so on.
+	- In general, natural factors including
+		- temperatures, moisture, pressure and so on.
+		- diseases
+	- **for human actions
-	- **for human actions, inspirations or temptations**.
+		- inspirations or temptations.
+		- constraints to alternative processes
+			- cost

 ```##### Composite Process